 You can exchange your money to Vietnam dong at the airport or local currency exchange spots such as local jewelry stores, local Vietcombank transaction offices to get the best exchange rate.

 Many clinics accept payment in cash or debit/credit such as MasterCard, Visa, and American Express with only a 4% or 5% transaction fee.
 Not every clinic accepts payments on traveler’s cheques.

 Normally, payments will be effected in Vietnamese currency (VND).
 The amount your credit card account will be charged for is obtained through the conversion of the price in USD into Vietnamese dong according to the current exchange rate of the Vietnamese National bank.

 3.5.
 Book your trip early

-You should book your dental appointment with weeks of anticipation.
+You should book your dental appointments on the dental vacation with weeks of anticipation.
 Top dental clinics can be in high demand, which means they have to be booked for a few days or even weeks beforehand.
 We also recommend that you schedule your appointments on weekdays.
 Most clinics open on Saturdays and Sundays as well but many local patients have booked appointments in advance on weekends.
 Hence, it might not be too crowded and enough time for you to get dental work done on weekdays.

 3.6.
 Language Barrier

 This is crucial because you need to communicate the treatment, possible options, and paperwork, to name but a few.
 Most physicians in Hanoi and Ho Chi Minh city have passed training programs from dental schools overseas so they can speak English well and explain to you the treatment step by step.
 Not only physicians but also staff members at the clinics can fluently comprehend and speak English.